|Home | Intro | About | Feedback | Prev | Next||

 "Patrick Matthew undoubtedly had the right idea, just like Darwin did on September 28, 1838, but he did not devote the next twenty years to converting it into a cogent theory of evolution.
 As a result it had no impact whatsoever."
 (5).Also, according to W. D. Hamilton:

 "Credit in science is partly for effective communication, not just for right ideas. (...)
 Likewise Darwin, not Patrick Matthew, gets the credit for evolution by natural selection because Darwin wrote his ideas clearly and persistently with extreme multiplicity of illustrations, not as a few paragraphs (clear though these paragraphs also were) of note F of an Appendix to a book on Naval Timber and Arboriculture".(11).Contrary to the impression Dempster gives the reader, it is not true that Patrick Matthew is never mentioned in the Darwin-literature.
 The astronomer Fred Hoyle (7) reports that the term "natural selection" was coined in 1831 by Patrick Matthew.
 Stephen Jay Gould (1985) mentioned him in The Flamingo's Smile, quoted by Daniel Dennett in Darwin's Dangerous Idea (p49) (2).
 Further Patrick Matthew has been mentioned as a precursor of Charles Darwin in Søren Løvtrup(1987) (3); in L.R.
 Croft (1989) The Life and Death of Charles Darwin (reported by James Hayward,1998 (6)) and in Gertrude Himmelfarb (1962) Darwin and the Darwinian Revolution (p.184).
 Dempster does not mention such cases.
-It's true however that one doesn't find Matthew in the standard textbooks of evolution.
-There is at least one exception: Bergstrom and Dugatkin (2012) Evolution (textbook) fully acknowledge Matthew's contribution (pp 39-40).
+Indeed, most textbooks of evolution do not mention Patrick Matthew except Bergstrom and Dugatkin (2012) Evolution fully acknowledge Matthew's contribution (pp 39-40) and in the third edition (2023) (16).

 The CreatorFinally, there is one curious mistake in Dempster I want to mention.
 According to Dempster "Darwin in the last paragraph of every edition of the Origin dragged in the Creator [contrary to Matthew] and only later regretted he had truckled to society." (p24).
 The famous last paragraph reads: